publiccodenet/about/activities/documentation/merge-develop-into-master.md

 explains: How to publish new content on About for Foundation staff
 ---

-# How to publish on About (merging develop into master)
+# How to publish About (merging develop into master)

 ## Goal